AllofTheWeather/cv-builder/notes.md

-The browser outer component needs to be an inderiect parent of the navlink it pertains to
+Issues

-My application is strongly coupled maing it difficult to refactor as a multi oage app
+My application is too strongly coupled making it difficult to refactor as a multi page app

 The state object is confusing and should be integrated into the app component